cosmos72/hyperluminal-mem/README.md

 and it is considered by the author to be in BETA status.

-The serialization/deserialization library is usable, tested and documented, but it may still contain some rough edges or minor bugs.
+The serialization/deserialization library is usable, tested and documented, but it may still contain some rough edges and minor bugs.

 On the other hand, the memory-mapped database (built on top of the serialization library) is in the early-implementation stage, not yet ready for general use.